 May Day Poem

 These gift tags have a cute little poem.
-Find unique containers at the Dollar Store or a thrift shop and fill with flowers.
-A child-sized watering can worked perfect!
+Find unique containers at the Dollar Store or a thrift shop and fill them with real flowers.
+A child-sized watering can works perfectly!

 April shower bring May flowers,